Bhavyateja04/campus-platform/campus-platform/docs/Info.md

 ---

-# Second-Hand Study Marketplace
+# Second-Hand Marketplace

-Students often need textbooks or academic materials but buying new ones can be expensive.
+Students often need materials but buying new ones can be expensive.

-The application includes a **second-hand marketplace** where students can buy and sell study-related items.
+The application includes a **second-hand marketplace** where students can buy and sell any items.

 ## Selling an Item